Senior .NET Specialist - IT-Online

 Tayla Allan

-Our client is in need of an Senior .NET Software Specialist in Cape Town, who will join a team of developers who create cutting-edge software.
+Our client is in need of a Senior .NET Specialist in Cape Town.
+The candiate should be a dynamic, team player who is passionate about developement and has exstensive knwoldege in the following skills:

-The developer is expected to be familiar with advanced programming techniques and design patterns.

 - Developing cutting edge software using the latest technologies.